mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-sexuality/discussion-of-the-morality-of-sexuality/whether-sexuality-is-unethical.md

 The scope of this question is categorical, lay or monastic or other, and refers to sexuality as such.
 A related question is whether sexuality is not to be pursued, in the same scope and sense.

 What would need to be shown to definitively answer the question?
+For instance:

 -->